iggual/School/IUG.md

 - **Example Courses**:
   - "Coding in Mindfuck: Because Normal Languages Are Boring"
-  - "Breaking Things So They Work Better"
+  - "Fucking Up Things So They Work Better"

 ---